20XX-1/20XX-KW1: First Quarter

 ECB: European Central Bank

-EQUIVALENT WATER LEVEL: The equivalent water level reflects a low water level, which on average has only fallen below on 20 ice-free days in a year.
+EQUIVALENT WATER LEVEL: The equivalent water level refers to a low water level under which, on a multiannual average, the water levels do not fall below on more than 20 ice free days per year.

 ESTUARY TRANSPORT: In Belgium, transport performed by estuary vessels, specific inland vessels that can also be used for non-international sea voyages.
 These inland vessels are allowed by a Royal Decree to operate in coastal areas between the Belgian coastal ports and the Belgian inland waterway network via the Schelde estuary provided they comply with certain requirements.